|

 to a horse.
 Am I right?

-No - of course not.
-You compared it to other
+Of course you didn't.
+You compared it to

-around to compare them to each other, instead of comparing them to what came
+products around to compare them to each other, instead of comparing them to

 30 years